play-with-go/play-with-go/guides/2020-11-09-installing-go-programs-directly/en.markdown

 Users need a simple, easy-to-remember way to install Go programs.
 Similarly, tool authors need a short one-liner they can include at the top of their `README.md` explaining how to install the tool.

-Go 1.16 introduces a new way to install Go programs directly with the `go` command.
+Go 1.16 introduced a new way to install Go programs directly with the `go` command.
 This guide introduces the new mode of `{{{ .cmdgo.install }}}` using the example of [`{{{ .mkcert_pkg }}}`](https://{{{ .mkcert_pkg }}}), and is suitable for both end users and tool authors.